Heislae/integ/README.md

 ## 5. Right-click the seedDB folder and click the "Open in Integrated Terminal"
 ## 6. Type "node category-seed.js", then wait for it to finish
 ## 7. Type "node products-seed.js", then wait for it to finish
+## 7. Type "node raw-product-seed.js", then wait for it to finish

 ok p